asher1112/recomender_systems/README.md

 # This project is based on various designs for recomender systems algorithms.

-The data is based on rating.csv from the movielens dataset which can be found [https://www.kaggle.com/grouplens/movielens-20m-dataset](https://www.kaggle.com/grouplens/movielens-20m-dataset)
+The data is based on rating.csv from the movielens dataset which can be found via this link [https://www.kaggle.com/grouplens/movielens-20m-dataset](https://www.kaggle.com/grouplens/movielens-20m-dataset)

 In this project the data is contained in a seperate folder called data in the previous directory.